bjss-data-academy/apache-spark-databricks/databricks-data-management.md

 Tables hold relational data, familiar to us from regular database products.

 ### Views
-Views are based on tables, again familiar from the relational database world.
+Views are virtual tables based on a SQL query, again familiar from the relational database world.

 In Databricks, views can provide _fine-grained security_.
 It is possible to create views restrictied to specific columns of a table.
 Views can _mask_ column values, making them unreadable - good for sensitive information.